 One can get alkaline water from health food stores or grocery stores.
 You can also buy it online.
 You can also have sparkling water, which is high in pH level and is naturally mineralized.

-Meanwhile, water ionizers are sold in various large chain stores around the world.
+Meanwhile, water ionizers are sold in various large chain stores worldwide.

-On the other hand, you can also make alkaline water inside your home.
-Lime and lemon juices are naturally acidic.
-However, they have minerals that can modify the composition of the water.
-Just add a squeeze of lime or lemon in the water, and you can now make it more alkaline.
-Also, you can add drops of baking soda to the water to change its pH level.
+On the other hand, you can also make alkaline water at home.
+Lime and lemon juices are naturally acidic, but they contain minerals that can modify the composition of the water.
+Add a squeeze of lime or lemon to make the water more alkaline.
+You can also add drops of baking soda to change its pH level.

-Suppose you filter the water to remove its contaminants, re-mineralize, or ionize it.
+Suppose you filter the water to remove contaminants and re-mineralize or ionize it.
 In that case, there is no evidence of the limitation of how much alkaline water you can consume daily.

 Safety of the Alkaline Water

 Many health experts are not concerned with the safety of alkaline water.
-But it is more about the health claims that they made about it.
+They are more concerned with the health claims that they make about it.

 There is not enough scientific evidence to support the use of alkaline water to treat various health conditions.
-Several medical experts pose warning on the use of it because of the claims of several marketers.
+However, several medical experts have warned against its use based on claims made by several marketers.

 Drinking alkaline water is indeed generally safe since it contains various natural minerals.
 However, you must be cautious about the use of artificial alkaline water.
-This is because it contains fewer minerals than what is necessary for the body.
+This is because it contains fewer minerals than necessary for the body.
 This can contain more contaminants than you have believed.
-Overall, its overuse can make you deficient in the consumption of the minerals for the body.
+Overall, its overuse can make you deficient in consuming minerals for the body.

 Conclusion

 In sum, drinking alkaline water is generally safe for the body.
-It brings benefits for its consumers.
+It brings benefits to its consumers.
 However, the claims have not been backed up by quality research.
-More things are needed to be proven with its use, and it will take more years to learn its health potentials for the human being.
+More things need to be proven with its use, and it will take more years to learn its health potential for human beings.

 But if you wish to drink alkaline water, you can produce your own using several filters available in the market.
-You can also avail yourself of the trusted water stores in your locality.
+You can also find trusted water stores in your locality.